-The Board appoints its members through a formal and transparent selection process.
+The Board appoints its members through a formal and transparent selection process, which is consistent with the Articles of Association of the Company.
 This process has been reviewed, approved and adopted by the Board.
 The Company Secretary will ensure that all appointments are properly made and that legal and regulatory obligations are met.
 The Board has set up a Nomination Committee on 28 August 2007.

-1.5 Re-election / Re-appointment of Directors
+1.5 Re-election of Directors